joshlin5/Automated-Pipeline-Runner/README.md

   ```
 - executing shell cmd on VM remotely from local machine by prepending the ssh cmd.

+## Machines that Developers have tested on:
+- macOS Monterey with a M1 processor
+- macOS Big Sur with an Intel processor

 ## Issues Encountered during the Process of Automation
 - Encountered broken package during installation occasionally due to system time drift.